temporalio/documentation/docs/node/activities.md

 ## How to write an Activity Function

 Activities are "just functions".
-Below is a simple Activity that accepts a string parameter, appends a word to it, and returns the result.
+Below is a simple Activity that accepts a string parameter and returns a string.

 <!--SNIPSTART nodejs-hello-activity {"enable_source_link": false}-->
 <!--SNIPEND-->

-Inside your functions, you can `import { Context } from '@temporalio/activity'` which offers useful utilities for sleeping, heartbeating, cancellation, and retrieving metadata (see [docs on Activity Context utilities](#activity-context-utilities)).
+You may `import { Context } from '@temporalio/activity'` which offers useful utilities for Activity functions such as sleeping, heartbeating, cancellation, and retrieving metadata (see [docs on Activity Context utilities](#activity-context-utilities)).

 ## How to import and use Activities in a Workflow